startup101-io/startup101.io/README.md

 Be part of a driven and supportive community of entrepreneurs, helping each other succeed and grow.
 Take the first step and [Visit Startup101.io](https://startup101.io/) to learn more and join our community today!

 ### Support Policy
-Note that we can only provide support for our community's chosen tech stack.
+We can only provide support for our community's chosen tech stack.
 Developer-founders using other tech stacks are welcome in our community, but we cannot offer tech support.

 ## Example Apps
 Kickstart your project with our ready-to-deploy example apps.
 These examples provide a solid foundation, saving you time and effort, and allowing you to focus on growth and revenue strategies.

 ### Open-Source Example Apps
+- Idea validation app*¹
-- One page high-conversion sales app
+- One page high-conversion sales app - [Startup101.io](https://startup101.io/)

 ### Members-Only Example Apps
-- Listings and feature comparison app
+- Listings and feature comparison app - [EntrepreneurList.io](https://entrepreneurlist.io)
 - Price comparison app*¹
 - A scalable online course app*¹

 \*¹ *These apps are still in development and are not in a operational state*